leopardslab/clocal-azure/README.md

 ```
 clocal cosmosdb-init
 ```
-This will create the in-built image on the TAR file of the Cosmos DB emulator and will be on ready state to start the container.
+This will create the in-built image of the Cosmos DB emulator and will be on ready state to start the container.

 * **Start CosmosDB**
 ```